"I hold a beast, an angel, and a madman in me." - Dylan Thomas

 "Come."
 His voice rose slightly in annoyance as Grace, in her shock and growing awareness of what was happening to the man she had tried so hard to bring to life, could not seem to will her feet forward.
 Her heart sunk as the sun behind her swiftly sank into a consuming darkness she was not yet ready to accept.

 "We're leaving."
 His voice was now sharp and threatening.
-When he saw that Grace still wouldn't obey him, Tarleton, consumed by rage, suddenly seized her arm.
 In a state of bitter heartbreak, Tarleton was powerless to the evil impulses that prodded him as a dastardly plan formed in his thoughts.

 "Is this because I did not reciprocate your deep regard for me?"
-Tarleton did not answer her.
+Grace ventured as Tarleton refused to answer.

 "Is it?"
 Grace cried out with everything she had in her, but her demand for answers seemed to fall on deaf ears.

-After dragging her along with him for a few minutes without a single word, Tarleton, upon hearing the feverish insistence in Grace's tone eventually gave into providing her with an answer.
+After a few minutes without a single word, Tarleton, upon hearing the feverish insistence in Grace's tone eventually gave into providing her with an answer.

 "It is because I have been a fool, a bloody fool thinking that love was the answer, that love alone could truly set me free.
-I allowed myself to be led on by your kind words and soft eyes until the only reason I could feel myself beginning to heal at all was because I had so foolishly allowed myself to fall in love with you!
+I allowed myself to be led on by your kind words and soft eyes until the only reason I could feel myself beginning to heal at all was that I had so foolishly allowed myself to fall in love with you!
 The sliver of hope that you might just love me in return kept me going as I navigated the dark paths of my soul back towards the light.
 As soon as you rejected me, my heart and thus my very soul shattered painfully.
-I have vowed to myself never to love again, as the pain is far too great and reward so infrequently promised.
-It has done me more harm than good, as I can now quite clearly see, so I shall do myself a favor and strip myself of all love, feeling and remorse - everything and anything which has ever caused me pain.
-So, as it seems that my role as friend and aspiring lover to you has so abruptly ending, my role as ruthless captor and astounding military commander shall abruptly begin again."
+I have vowed to myself never to love again, as the pain is far too great and reward so infrequently promised."

 YOU ARE READING